Error-331/code_tests/docs/bible/links.md

 How Could We Not Follow - January 5 (following, why, words, Jesus, sin, suffering);

 A Divine Invitation - January 6 (just see, follow Jesus, believe in God);

+The Use of the Trumpet - January 7 (true law, true faith, Moses, Nathaniel);